Learn more about price differences between brand and generic drugs

 - if you also take warfarin (Coumadin, Jantoven).

-Gemfibrozil is usually taken twice daily, 30 minutes before breakfast and dinner.
+Gemfibrozil is usually taken 30 minutes before breakfast and dinner.
+Follow your doctor's dosing instructions very carefully.

-Gemfibrozil is only part of a treatment program that may also include diet, exercise, and weight control.
-Follow your doctor's instructions very closely.
+Gemfibrozil is only part of a complete treatment program that may also include diet, exercise, and weight control.
+Follow your diet, medication, and exercise routines very closely.

 Store at room temperature away from moisture, heat, and light.